Our research is editorially independent but we may earn a commission for purchases made through our links.

 The village of Lake Placid, tucked within the Adirondack Mountains, may best be known for hosting the 1932 and 1980 Winter Olympic Games, but it makes for a fabulous family vacation destination for anyone who wants to enjoy the great outdoors.
-Look forward to swimming, paddling and hiking during the warmer months, and in the winter, activities like skiing and snowboarding.
-Autumn brings a breathtaking scene to enjoy it all, with the oak, maple, birch and beech trees bursting into fiery red, vivid orange and yellow hues.
+Look forward to swimming, paddling, and hiking during the warmer months, and in the winter, activities like skiing and snowboarding.
+Autumn brings a breathtaking scene to enjoy this popular New York weekend getaway, with the oak, maple, birch, and beech trees bursting into fiery red, vivid orange, and yellow hues.

-The westernmost region of Cape Cod includes Falmouth, along with villages like Woods Hole, Mashpee and Sandwich.
+The westernmost region of Cape Cod includes Falmouth, along with villages like Woods Hole, Mashpee, and Sandwich.
 This area is more laid-back than what you’ll find on the Outer Cape with quieter beaches and often lower prices too, making it easier to enjoy a family vacation.
-Enjoy strolling the dunes, visiting lighthouses, summer swimming and more.
+Enjoy strolling the dunes, visiting lighthouses, summer swimming, and more in this charming town in Massachusetts.
 You might want to rent bikes and pedal along the Shining Sea Bikeway which starts here, traveling 10 miles along the canals and coast.

 Mystic is a small town located between New York City and Boston, with a long ship-building history and a recreated 19th-century village.
 It lies along Mystic River which flows into Long Island Sound, providing easy access to the Atlantic, and it offers many other attractions of its own.
 Mystic Seaport is one of the country’s largest maritime museums while the Mystic Aquarium hosts penguins and beluga whales, touch tanks, a 4D theater, and a sea lion show.
 Bite into a heavenly slice at Mystic Pizza, the setting for the Julia Roberts’ film that put Mystic on the map, then go sailing or visit one of the nearby historic sites.